mperham/blog/content/post/2024/sidekiq_73.md

 end
 ```

-Note the major flaw in the code above: if an error occurs or a deploy is triggered, the job will restart Product processing from the very beginning.
+Note a major flaw in the code above: if an error occurs or a deploy is triggered, the job will restart Product processing from the very beginning.

 With `Sidekiq::IterableJob`, we break the loop into discrete chunks which Sidekiq knows about, allowing Sidekiq to break the processing at any point in the loop.
 Notice we don't provide a `perform` method but rather two methods which control the work loop: